 What is Zoom?

 Hollins recommends “Zoom“, a teleconferencing application, as the best way to have online face-to-face or spoken conversations with your class.
-If you want to use Zoom, you must begin by signing up for a free account at https://zoom.us/.
+If you want to use Zoom, you can sign in at https://hollins.zoom.us with your firstname.lastname@example.org and password.
 Zoom can integrate directly with the Hollins Moodle server, giving you and your students easy access to your scheduled Zoom meetings.
 Adding Zoom functionality to your Moodle course is easy.
 You can watch the following video or read the written directions to learn how:

 Video Tutorial on Integrating Moodle and Zoom:

 If you would prefer written instructions for integrating Moodle and Zoom, then please click here: https://it.press.hollins.edu/integrating-moodle-and-zoom/

 Managing Zoom Recordings

 If you choose to record your Zoom meetings and you have a licensed Zoom account, then you can choose to record ‘to the cloud’, which makes sharing your recorded meeting much simpler.
 Should you choose to do local recordings on your computer, Hollins University faculty, staff, and students have access to One Drive to store documents in the cloud and it’s a great place to store and share your recorded lectures.
 You can sign in at https://www.office.com/ with your Hollins credentials (email@example.com and your regular password) and click on ‘One Drive’ to get started.